 Make sure to have a clean, dry, sterile bottles ready before starting to cook the jam.

-From the quantity mentioned I got a jar of approximately 500 ml jam.
+From the quantity mentioned I got about 1.5 standard jar approximately.